Captain Tsubasa: Golden-23

-While Tsubasa plays for Barcelona against Real Valladolid, recording a goal and an assist in a 2–0 win, the 23 players of Japan's U-22 national team ("The Golden-23") are convoked to play two friendly matches against Denmark and Nigeria in preparation for Summer Olympics.
+While Tsubasa plays for Barcelona against Real Valladolid, recording a goal and an assist in a 2–0 win, the 23 players of Japan's U-22 national team ("The Golden-23") are convoked to play two friendly matches against Denmark and Nigeria in preparation for the Summer Olympics.
 Two futsal players, Kazami and Furukawa, who previously played for Japan national futsal team, join the national U-22 football team and display great skills, scoring two goals in a training match.
 Meanwhile, the Japan U-20 side led by Takeshi Sawada win the AFC Youth Championship, defeating South Korea 6–5 on penalty kicks in the final.
 In Brazil, Minato Gamo, the former coach of the U-20 national team, tries unsuccessfully to convince Soga, a Japanese player who plays in CR Vasco da Gama, to join the national team.
 Meanwhile, Tsubasa's wife Sanae informs him that she is pregnant.
 In Japan, the match with Denmark ends 4–2 with the following scorers: Misaki (J), Haas (D), Nitta (J), Nitta (J), Matsuyama (J) and Haas (D).
 In Germany, Hamburger SV plays a Bundesliga match and Genzo Wakabayashi is not in the line up because of the bad relationship with the coach Zeeman, starting rumors that Wakabayashi would leave Hamburger SV.
 A lot of teams were interested in signing Wakabayashi such as ACF Fiorentina, A.S.
 Roma, Bayern Munich and SV Werder Bremen.

 Meanwhile, Minato Gamo wants to convince Igawa, a player who can play in all the roles (goalkeeper, defender, midfielder and forward), to join the national team.
 Also in Spain, Barcelona plays a league match against Real Betis and Tsubasa scores two goals and makes an assist for Rikaar.
 In Japan, Wakabayashi joins the national team.

 The match between Japan and Nigeria begins and Nigeria plays very well, as it has two champions Ochado (who plays in Paris SG, based on Jay-Jay Okocha) and Bobang (who plays with Shingo Aoi in Albese).
 After some minutes from the beginning of the match, Nigeria has the first great opportunity to score the first goal in the match with a penalty kick, but the Japanese goalkeeper Genzo Wakabayashi saves in corner kick.
 Wakabayashi saves another shot and makes an assist for Ken Wakashimazu, who scores a goal with an overhead kick.
 However, Nigeria scores two goals with Bobang and Ochado.
 At the end of the first half, Nigeria is winning 2–1.
 Meanwhile, Minato Gamo convinces Gakuto Igawa to join the national team.
 The second half begins, the Japan attacks during the injury time Misaki scores the equalizing goal.
 The match ends 2–2.